Archive

 She told me, that there were facts, that need to be corroborated.
 I told her everything is factual to the truth, to which she said, “The conflict, the Israel/Palestinian conflict needs to be corroborated, she said that there are conflicting opinions.
 To which I told her, that I was writing this article for the Views Section, which it is my opinion, but she said, we cannot run it, and that’s it.

-At this point of the argument I was super mad, and told her, that she did not want to run it because it was about Israel, she said, that, she never said that the article was not going to be run because it was about Israel, but there is no other reason why she would not even consider to publish it and let the readers decide if it is controversial, or insensitive.
+At this point of the argument I was super mad and told her that she did not want to run it because it was about Israel, she said she never said that the article was not going to be run because it was about Israel, but there is no other reason why she would not even consider to publish it and let the readers decide if it is controversial, or insensitive.
 Needless to say that she is Jew, not that should matter, but in this case it did.
 Her being Jew, should be about of the question, should not matter.
-This is the college student newspaper, we should be able to choose the topic, but she has the control of what can be published and what not.

-Any way, she did not run my article, but instead the Editorial section of May 15 of the Coast Report published something that seems very personal, seems directed to me.
-I could be wrong, but she knows that I maintain a blog, and she knows that I write about Middle Eastern issues, she knows that I m Palestinian Activist, and by now, she knows that I m working tirelessly in the BDS and Academic Boycott campaign against Israel.
+Any way she did not run my article but instead the Editorial section of May 15 of the Coast Report published something that seems very personal, seems directed to me.
+I could be wrong, but she knows that I maintain a blog and she knows that I write about Middle Eastern issues, she knows that I m Palestinian Activist, and by now, she knows that I m working tirelessly in the BDS and Academic Boycott campaign against Israel.

 Read the following Editorial and be the opinion maker.